-If you work in a state that provides paid benefits, it is your responsibility to apply for those benefits.
-However, whether or not you apply, your Short-Term ("STD") and Long-Term ("LTD") benefits will be offset/reduced by the maximum amount from the state.
-This offset/reduction of STD benefits will occur starting the first day you receive STD or LTD benefits.
-Once you apply and receive any state
+If you work in a state that provides paid leave benefits, it is your responsibility to apply for those benefits.
+However, whether or not you apply, your Short-Term Disability and Long-Term Disability benefits will be offset/reduced by the maximum amount from the state.
+This offset/reduction of Short-Term Disability or Long-Term Disability benefits, will occur starting the first day you receive Short-Term Disability or Long-Term Disability benefits.
+Once you apply and receive any state paid leave benefits that are available, if the actual payment you receive from the state is less than the maximum amount that was used to offset/reduce your Short-Term Disability or Long-Term Disability benefits, you are responsible for submitting the award/denial letter from the state to Sedqwick (Short-Term Disability) or The Hartford (Long-Term Disability).
+Once you submit, your